 One of the ways to achieve layout consistency is to analyze individual sources, and identify and resolve all header inconsistencies manually, and then rebuild the related dataflows based on corrected inputs.
 In addition, data consistency cannot be achieved by a process that works in isolation and must be based on comprehensive standards that are applied across all datasets coming into the organization.
 These issues will only become more pronounced as the number of external sources increases.

-Synonym-driven file reading and mapping provide an intuitive and scalable method of resolving naming conflicts and inconsistencies that arise during high-volume data integrations.
+Synonym-driven file reading and mapping provide an intuitive and scalable method of resolving naming conflicts and inconsistencies that arise during high-volume data integrations through data-driven synonym.
 With this synonym driven feature, users can build a custom library that contains values for current and alternative values that may appear in the header field of an input table.
 Centerprise will then automatically match irregular headers to the correct column at run-time and extract data from them as normal.

 Variant source objects can also be easily integrated into existing dataflows through a new automapping feature that allows anomalous fields to be matched to corresponding values in subsequent transformations and target entities.